hpcleuven/VscDocumentation/source/leuven/tier2_hardware/mfa_login.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For Linux and Mac you can use the built-in ssh-agent.
 If you would prefer a user interface, you can also use the the previously mentioned vscagent.
-Instead of downloading 'vscagent.exe' download 'vscagent'.
-Follow the above procedure to configure it.
+Instead of downloading 'vscagent.exe' download 'vscagent' and run 'vscagent gui'and follow the above procedure to configure it.
 **Be aware that the vscagent does not work for Macs with an M1 processor!**

 If you prefer using the built-in ssh-agent, use the following instructions to configure it correctly.
 First of all, verify that it is running.
 You can do this by executing::